This page is designed to answer the following questions:

 Whistleblowing is an important responsibility that all employees have.

-It is the act of reporting any safety concerns, poor practice or illegalities in the workplace.
+It is the act of reporting any safety concerns, poor practices or illegalities in the workplace.

-This is an important part of professional practice as it acts as an early warning sign and improves services.
+This is an important part of professional practice as it acts as an early warning sign, highlights serious issues, protects service users (and others) and improves services.

 How to escalate your concerns